blueran21/heart_disease_classification/README.md

 ## Problem Statement
 The goal of this study is to develop classification models for heart disease prediction and inference that accurately identifies individuals at risk of developing the condition.
 We will utilize the CDC's BRFSS 2021 dataset to do our research.
-We plan to optimize for balanced accuracy and recall so that the true positive rate is high, meaning those who are sick are identified as often as possible.
+We plan to optimize for balanced accuracy and choose the model with high recall so that means those who are sick are identified as often as possible.
 Leveraging relevant health and demographic data, the model will assist healthcare professionals in targeting preventive measures, enhancing patient outcomes, and reducing the overall burden of heart disease on the healthcare system.

 ## Data Cleaning
 First, we need to use domain knowledge to identify and remove any irrelevant or redundant columns from the dataset.
-Then, consult the Dataset Dictionary to properly handle missing values.
-If a missing value represents a specific category such as 'Not Sure' or 'Missing', rather than being truly missing, replace it accordingly.
-...
+We also eliminate columns that have an excess of missing data.
+Observations without a target label are discarded, as are rows with a high count of missing values.
+Next, we reference the Dataset Dictionary to handle missing values appropriately.
+Our data is represented by numbers, which means we need to convert some column values to their corresponding category names, following the code book.
+For categorical variables, if a missing value represents a specific category, such as 'Not Sure' or 'Not Asked', rather than being genuinely missing, it is replaced accordingly and mark truly missing values as 'missing'..
+Similarly, for numerical variables, we label and assign values based on the code book's guidelines, and impute any remaining missing values with the median.

 ## Data Dictionary